stereobooster/zipper/Readme.md

     - [Reference paper](https://arxiv.org/pdf/1808.08893.pdf) is confuising
     - If I would be able to implement `REwLA` I can use is to parse `PEG`
 - I wonder if it is possible to modify PwZ to produce SPPF instead of list of trees
+  - Potentially connected to multiple focus zippers
 - Extend "Grammar grammar" to support `Ign` and `Lex`
 - Better error message should take in account `Ign` and `Lex`
 - Collect more "interesting" examples of grammars

 ### Small bugs and unsorted notes

+- Mem visualization
+  - draw `m-results`?
+  - draw `m-parents` full?
+  - add ability to collapse graph by click on node
+    - show mem graph (collapsed by default)
+    - Collapse `lex` nodes on click
+    - Semi-transparent `ign` nodes
+- Jump to the end of differention by current letter (e.g. when all steps in state `none`)
+  - Make letters in string clickable?
+- Jump over "borring" steps (1 step, zipper didn't move)
 - Next zipper movement vizualisation
   - it is sometimes not obvious why next move will remove zipper, for example, in case when it's loop e.g. the same node was already derived with the given token
+-  Bug: legend for compacted tree doesn't show info about other nodes
+-  Bug: `A-> "a" "b"; S -> A?
+A;`, `A -> A "a" | ""; S -> A?
+A;`
 - "Grammar grammar"
   - Use `[]` for character classes
   - Does it support c-escaped characters?
   - convert multi-character strings (`"..."`) to `Seq` of `Tok`
-- Jump over "borring" steps (1 step, zipper didn't move)
 - vizualization
-  - hover on "next step button" doesn't highlight active zipper after click
+  - bug: hover on "next step button" doesn't highlight active zipper after click
   - hovering on zipper node - highlight button in `Direction and depth`
-  - add ability to collapse graph by click on node
-    - show mem graph (collapsed by default)
-    - Collapse `lex` nodes on click
-    - Semi-transparent `ign` nodes
-  - allow to highlight nodes and/or edges
-    - for example to show all nodes with `mem`
-    - for example to show focus/zipper instead of using dot-medium for that
   - use same colors, shapes, labels for `NodeButton` as for node
   - add "URL state" so that any state of derivative could be shared
   - animation is problematic because zipper changes id of node on movement